marvindacian/marvindacian/README.md

 - 👀 I’m interested in building responsive and helpful websites.
 - 🌱 I’m currently learning Bootsrap and JavaScript.
 - 💞️ I’m looking to collaborate on future projects.
-- 📫 How to reach me @ dacian.marvin.educ@gmail.com
+- 📫 You can reach me @ dacian.marvin.educ@gmail.com

 <!---
 marvindacian/marvindacian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.